Johnny Test season 2

-The second season of the animated television series Johnny Test premiered on October 28, 2006 with "Hoist the Johnny Roger" and "Johnny's Turbo Toy Force" and ended on May 12, 2007 with episodes "Johnny X Strikes Again" and "Johnny vs. Super Soaking Cyborgs".
+The second season of the animated television series Johnny Test premiered on October 28, 2006 with "Hoist the Johnny Roger" and "Johnny's Turbo Toy Force" and ended on May 12, 2007 with episodes "Johnny X Strikes Back" and "Johnny vs. Super Soaking Cyborgs".
 This is the first season to use Adobe Flash instead of digital ink-and-paint, and the first to be produced in Canada instead of America.
-This season is also the first to be produced by Cookie Jar Entertainment and Collideascope Animation.
+This season is also the first to be produced by Cookie Jar Entertainment (under the Coliseum Entertainment brand for action-adventure shows) and Collideascope Animation.

 This season, along with the first, were released on DVD in a bundle on February 15, 2011 in Region 1.

 This season marks the first appearance for Ashleigh Ball as the new voice of Mary Test, Sissy Blakely, and Missy.